- What other names is Selenium known by?

 - Esophageal cancer.
 Taking selenium supplements does not seem to lower the risk of esophageal cancer.

 - Stomach cancer.
-Taking selenium in combination with vitamin C and vitamin E for about 7 years does not seem to reduce the risk of developing precancerous stomach sores.
+Research on the effects of selenium on stomach is mixed.
+Taking selenium in combination with vitamin C and vitamin E for 7-14 years does not seem to reduce the risk of developing precancerous stomach sores.
+But other research shows that taking selenium with vitamin C and vitamin E might reduce the risk of death from stomach or esophageal cancer.
+Overall, the effects of selenium alone on stomach cancer are unclear.

 - HIV/AIDS.
 There is contradictory evidence about the effect of selenium supplements on HIV.
 Some evidence shows that taking selenium daily for up to 2 years can slow how quickly HIV spreads and can increase immune function.
 However, other early research shows that selenium has no effect.